deekshaprasad17/Mental_Health_Prediction/README.md

 ## 🚀 Future Work

-- Deploy the model via a web app or chatbot interface
 - Update the dataset with more recent responses
 - Integrate deep learning techniques
 - Ensure fairness and reduce prediction bias